 MRV systems are an important element of the United Nations Framework Convention on Climate Change (UNFCCC) and the Paris Agreement.
 It helps countries to report their GHG inventories in a transparent way, to track their national mitigation targets as well as enable the countries to meet their reporting requirements as set up under the Paris Agreement.

-Deputy Director, RMI Ministry of Environment National Energy Office, Mr. Ben Wakefield said this was a positive step forward and that “the technical assistance will support RMI’s current effort in building MRV of GHG emissions and initial task led by NEO.”
+The RMI Deputy Director, Ministry of Environment National Energy Office, Mr. Ben Wakefield said this was a positive step forward and that “the technical assistance will support RMI’s current effort in building MRV of GHG emissions and initial task led by NEO.”

 NDC Hub’s Senior Officer, MRV and NDC Enhancement, Dr. Noim Uddin added that the activity structures the groundwork for RMI to enable it to further work and develop its national MRV System in the future.